john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 4. I don't know it's good or not.
 I completed entire game making process by my own.
 Now I have complete vision of game making process

 # Future Work Expectation
-1. Creates a team
+1. Founds a team
-2. Makes a game with online interaction and account system ability
+2. Makes a game with online interaction and account system ability.
+Learns Unity shader editor.
 3. Player chant (cast) spell to phone for character skill activation